Akuli/jou/doc/compiler_internals/uvg.md

 The "don't analyze" UVG instruction means that the address of the variable has been used in some complicated way.
-From that point on, it is not possible to determine whether the value is defined or undefined.
+From that point on, it is not possible to determine whether the variable is defined or undefined.
 For example, a function call with `&a` might store `a` to a global variable and set its value later.
 No matter what you do after a variable is marked as "don't analyze", the compiler will not complain.